List of 29 Characters in Chaucer’s Canterbury Tales

 The Nun

 Like the other pilgrims of the Canterbury, the Prioress is one of the major pilgrims.
 She is the head of a small nunnery.
 She is very quiet and simple in her ways.
 She knows how to sing the divine service well, beautifully intoned in a nasal voice.
 She speaks French fluently and elegantly.
 Her table manners are without fault.
 She knows how to eat without dropping a morsel of food from her lips and she never wets her fingers by dipping them deeply in the sauce.
-She does not eat in a clumsy manner but is graceful and fastidious in her table manners.
+She does not eat in a clumsy manner, in other words, but is graceful and fastidious in her table manners.
 She possesses a compassionate nature, which drives her to help people in need.

 The Monk